hitarth64/hitarth64.github.io/index.md

 Hey guys, this is Hitarth.
 Welcome to my website!

 I am a graduate student at Department of ECE, University of Toronto.
 Hoping you guys have fun time scrolling this webpage!
+For the curious souls out there, I definitely recommend checking out the [Trivia](https://hitarth64.github.io/trivia/) section of my webpage.